Arcensoth/playtracker-datapack/README.md

 `playtracker.dead`                      | Present on players who are currently dead.
 `playtracker.died`                      | Present on players for a single tick when they die.
 `playtracker.respawned`                 | Present on players for a single tick when they respawn.
+`playtracker.jumping`                   | Present on players for as long as they remain airborne after jumping.
+`playtracker.jumping.started`           | Present on players for a single tick when they jump.
+`playtracker.jumping.stopped`           | Present on players for a single tick when they land from a jump.
 `playtracker.sneaking`                  | Present on players who are currently sneaking.
 `playtracker.sneaking.started`          | Present on players for a single tick when they start sneaking.
 `playtracker.sneaking.stopped`          | Present on players for a single tick when they stop sneaking.